 According to Forbes, the top five first lines for university applications in the UK in a recent year were: 'From a young age I have (always) been (interested in/fascinated by)...'; 'For as long as I can remember I have…' ; 'I am applying for this course because...'; 'I have always been interested in...'; and 'Throughout my life I have always enjoyed…'.
 While these openers may convey truthful information, they lack originality and interest.

 Steer clear of these accidental banalities and instead 'grab' the reader from the get-go by telling a story.
 One potential way to go?
 Describe a time you stepped outside of your comfort zone.
 Whether you conquered something as seemingly small as a public speaking assignment in class or a bigger endeavor like jumping out of an airplane, you can draw the reader into the experience by using imagery and rich details.
-After the reader is hooked on your adventure, follow up with what you learned from it.
+After the reader is hooked on your college admission essay adventure, follow up with what you learned from it.

 College student Ashley Olszanski told Her Campus of her storytelling approach, “Instead of listing positive aspects about yourself, pick a time in your life that you can make into a story and within that story, highlight the qualities that make you the perfect applicant.”